Feedback on my training at SAE Institute Paris

 To get there, you need to achieve a final score of 80/100, or 16/20.
 Let's face it: the only way to do that is to aim for 100%.
 Try to know everything about everything, to have no gaps, to give it your all, and for that, there's nothing like being passionate about the subject.
 Without passion, I find it very difficult to keep up.
 Especially since at SAE, you're an adult, and there's no one to yell at you if you don't do your homework.
 If that's what you want, you'll have to move on.

-Of course, you make mistakes in the projects you complete, and you're there to learn, but you have to learn quickly and well, do your best throughout the training, be rigorous about the exercises, which are sometimes a bit vicious, and take all the time you need to get the job done.
+Of course, you make mistakes in the projects you complete, and you're there to learn, but you have to learn quickly and well, do your best throughout the training, be rigorous in the exercises, which can sometimes be a bit tricky, and take all the time you need to get the job done.
 That's not to say that you have to stop having a life; on the contrary, to get through it, I really needed to party, play games and make my own music (plus I was applying my lessons).
 For me in any case, getting away from it all to get back to work was the appropriate method, and even in full time, I managed to have a bit of free time, and a completely random rhythm.
 Sometimes I'd stay at school until midnight to work, I'd have class the next morning, but I needed to take my mind off things, I'd go to bed at 4-5am, go to class, sleep in the afternoon, come back in the evening to work...
 In short, there's obviously no rule for success, other than not missing a single crumb of class, not allowing yourself the right to make mistakes and always doing your best.

 Conclusion